 - Download a printable registration form

-If you have already earned appropriate scores on the SAT (480 Verbal and 480 Math) or the ACT (20 Composite and 19 Math), then you will not have to take Piedmont Tech's placement test.
-Otherwise, please select one of the following testing methods:
+If you have already earned appropriate scores on the PSAT, Pre-ACT, SAT or the ACT, or if you have a good High School GPA and you've done well in your classes, then you may not have to take Piedmont Tech's placement test.

-Register for classes at your high school with your guidance counselor.
-For summer classes, online courses, or PTC classes, register through Piedmont Tech's Dual Enrollment Office by calling (864) 941-8352.
+Register for classes at your high school with your school counselor.
+For summer classes, online courses, or PTC classes, register through Piedmont Tech's Dual Enrollment Office by calling (864) 941-8315.